How to Make Homemade Furniture Polish

 How to Use Your Homemade Furniture Polish

 Once your natural furniture polish has cooled, you can immediately start polishing your furniture.
-To use it, simply scoop some out with a rag and rub it into the wooden surface.
+To use it, simply scoop some out with an organic unbleached cotton unpaper towel and rub it into the wooden surface.

 Important Notes About Homemade Furniture Polish

 Although beeswax is very durable and can sit on a shelf for years without going bad, olive oil will start to go rancid sooner.
 The vitamin E or clear grapefruit seed extract works as a preservative to keep your natural furniture polish fresh.